 Simply dab about a dime size amount into your palm.

 Then you want to rub through your hands and warm up the product.

-Then you will want to spread through your hair till you get the look your going for (make sure you start at the root of your hair follicle first and work your way to the ends).
+Then you will want to spread through your hair till you get the look you’re going for (make sure you start at the root of your hair follicle first and work your way to the ends).

 For more hold apply when your hair is wet and visa versa for less hold apply when your hair is dry.

 With wax you will find it has a low to medium shine.

 It is workable and last throughout the day, doesn’t dry out and flake.